MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 1. Select the Datalake URL parameter.
    :::image type="content" source="media/byodlbi-6.png" alt-text="Screenshot that shows where you can update the Datalake URL parameter to point to your Azure Storage account URL.":::
 1. Paste the Azure Storage account URL and make sure it ends with `/powerplatform` (no trailing slash `/`).
 1. From the **Queries** view, select one table after the other to configure connections and sign in with your account.
-If creating the connection fails, try selecting **Source** under Applied steps to retry configuring the connection.
+If creating the connection fails, try selecting **Source** under **Applied steps** to retry configuring the connection.
    :::image type="content" source="media/byodlbi-7.png" alt-text="Screenshot that shows how to configure a connection.":::
 1. Select **Continue** when you see a notification about connecting data from multiple sources.
 1. Select **Save and Close** and wait for the validation to finish.
 1. Select **Close** to close the **Edit tables** view.
-1. Select **… > Settings** on the dataflow.
+1. Select the overflow menu **…** > **Settings** on the dataflow.
 1. Configure a daily schedule refresh.
-A good time to refresh your dataflow is just after files are written to your storage account by the Data Export feature.
+A good time to refresh your dataflow is just after files write to your storage account by the Data Export feature.
 Therefore, your dataflow runs after data is exported to your storage account.
    :::image type="content" source="media/byodlbi-8.png" alt-text="Screenshot that shows where to schedule a refresh for your dataflow.":::
 1. Refresh the dataflow manually.
 The initial refresh might take one to two hours to run, depending on the size of your inventory.
 Check the **Refresh history** to see when the refresh completes.
 1. Copy the Power BI workspace and dataflow ID contained in the URL.
 Parts of the ID are removed for security purposes in the example images, but you should see a full ID number in your URL.